 - Guided tours of the prison cells

-- Light-and-sound show in the evening
+- Light and sound show in the evening

 - Insight into India’s colonial history